FAIRsharing/json-schema-tools/README.md

 ## Machine Actionable Metadata Models
-One of the most common format to exchange data over the web in the **JavaScript Object Notation** (**JSON**).
-It's a popular open-standard that can be used to represent data and metadata instances and the constrains that should be applied to describe these object (also called **schema**).
+One of the most common format to exchange data over the web is the **JavaScript Object Notation** (**JSON**).
+It's a popular open-standard that can be used to represent data and metadata instances and the constrains that should be applied to describe these object (also called **schemas**).
 <br/> Schemas are built using the **JSON-Schema** standard which informs about the syntactic constrains of an object: properties name,
-description, values allowed, cardinality, references to other schemas, ect ....
+description, allowed values, cardinality, references to other schemas, ect ....
 <br/>They are **highly interconnected** and can even contain circularity.
 This allows to represent very complex structures (called networks in this documentation), which, however, may become
 hardly human readable.
 To emphasise this phenomena, semantic constrains for machine readability that should also be taken into consideration create an even more complex specification.